Frequently Asked Questions

 Can anyone view the data?

 Yes — our data is open access.
-At present, you need to have a Cartographer account to view it on Cartographer, but anyone can sign up for one here, and that page also features an embedded map that anyone can view freely.
-Our developers are working on an online data viewing platform that will mean the data is more readily accessible to anyone, even if they don’t have an account.
-This will also include interactive graphs for easier viewing — in the meantime, you can use Cartographer’s ‘download’ function if you want to create your own graphs.
+You need to have a Cartographer account to view it on Cartographer, but anyone can sign up for one here, and that page also features an embedded map that anyone can view freely.
+We also have an online data viewing platform here, which you don’t need an account to use.
+This includes interactive charts and the ability to view by team, catchment, river or site.

 How is the Riverfly Partnership funded?